lawrencemasilo/Google_Landing_Page/README.md

 # Google Landing Page using React

-The Google Landing Page is a simple reponsive web application that replicates the google landing page.
+The Google Landing Page project is a simple reponsive web application that is a replica of the google landing page.

 ## Installation
 To run the Google Landing Page locally, follow these steps: